react-native-sensors/react-native-sensors/docs/API.md

 ### SensorObservable

-This is an [RxJS Observable](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html), extended by these functions:

-#### stop

-Destroys the event creator and closes the observable.
+This is an [RxJS Observable](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html) and when **every observable of this type is** unsubscribed it will automatically stop the sensor from polling.

 ## Decorator